 Is it any good?

-Any story of Jackie Robinson has the potential to inspire.
+Any story of Jackie Robinson has the potential to inspire, and this one certainly does.
 Most of us have heard, or read, about how he patiently blazed a pathway into racially segregated baseball of the '40s.
 But this memory, told through the loving and admiring eyes of his daughter, adds a personal dimension to the Jackie Robinson story, and definitely shows how his courage ran through and through.
 He was the real deal.

 Just as Jackie Robinson stepped out on the baseball field, not really knowing what would happen but willing to take the chance for others, he steps out on the ice pond to test it for his kids, even though he could not swim.
 This seems to be the way he lived his life.
 And, Kadir Nelson's artwork adds just the right touch.
 His amazing watercolor portraits capture the determination, bravery, and genuine kindness of Robinson's spirt.

 Expressively rich watercolors by Caldecott winning illustrator Kadir Nelson give a sincere realism to this inspirational story.
 His characters, especially Jackie Robinson, are large and full of life, filling page after page with scenes of tenderness, strength, and genuine family fun.

 Families can talk about who Jackie Robinson was, and why was he so important in baseball.
 What kind of person do you think he was?
 Do you think he ever got mad when things were unfair or scary?
 What did he do about it?

 Do you think he was brave to test the ice when he was afraid to swim in the pond in the summertime?
 Why did he do it?
 How does that show what kind of man he was?
 Would you have done what he did?
 How do you think he felt as he walked out onto the ice?